0xPolygon/heimdall-v2/cmd/heimdalld/cmd/migrate_command.md

 #### v0.47 - v0.50

 There is migration but its only in database, migrating some parameters from params module to the bank module store.
 It doesnt concern us.
 [Link](https://github.com/cosmos/cosmos-sdk/blob/v0.50.10/x/bank/migrations/v4/store.go)

+### gov

+#### v0.38 - v0.40

+In this migration there are a lot of changes on the gov module state.
+[Link](https://github.com/cosmos/cosmos-sdk/blob/v0.41.2/x/gov/legacy/v040/migrate.go)

+#### v0.40 - v0.43

+In this migration only proposal votes structure is modified, movign from simple votes to weighted votes.
+[Link](https://github.com/cosmos/cosmos-sdk/blob/v0.44.0/x/gov/legacy/v043/json.go)

+#### v0.43 - v0.46

+In this migration the genesis structure is changed from the v1beta1 version to v1 version.
+Proposals are moved to message based structure.
+[Link](https://github.com/cosmos/cosmos-sdk/blob/v0.50.10/x/gov/migrations/v3/json.go)

+#### v0.46 - v0.47

+More parameters introduced, DepositParams, VotingParams, TallyParams are being deprecated in favor of new Params property.
+[Link](https://github.com/cosmos/cosmos-sdk/blob/v0.50.10/x/gov/migrations/v4/json.go)

+#### v0.47 - v0.50

+Adding some of the same parameters that were added during the previous migration and also introduced the Constitution property.
+[Link](https://github.com/cosmos/cosmos-sdk/blob/v0.50.10/x/gov/migrations/v5/store.go)